mafdezmoreno/MSP430G2-Alarm-Clock/README.md

  * Ti Compiler, included in [CSStudio IDE](https://www.ti.com/tool/CCSTUDIO) (recommended).
  * [GNU Compiler](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE)

-The best way to avoid problems develop in CSStudio and use Ti proprietary problems, but in my case I prefer to generate/update the makefile with CSS and then work with Clion.
+The best way to avoid problems is develop uding CSStudio and Ti compiler.
 Trying another options can ba a frustrating process.

+Anyway, I prefer to generate/update the makefile with CSS and then work with Clion or VSCode.

 I've also tried to create a cMake projects, based on [AlexanderSidorenko repo](https://github.com/AlexanderSidorenko/msp-cmake), but with no success by now.